biomedinf/GCDFinalProject/CodeBook.md

 ## set with the average of each variable for each activity and each subject.

-I did this using the plyr package's ddply function to average feature/ measurement values by Activity and SubjectNumber
+I did this using the plyr package's ddply function to average feature/ measurement values by Activities and SubjectNumber

 The 68 variable names for the final tidy data set are listed below: